akiomiyao/tef/README.md

 Fastq files should be saved in read directory in targets.
 Files compressed with gz, bzip2, and xz format can be processed.

-Results are saved in ttm2, specified by a,  directory.
+Results are saved in ttm2 directory, specified by 'a'.

 ## Making reference data set
 At the first run of for a reference, the empty directory with specified name is created.